 Please be sure to visit the Business Office on the first floor, C-wing.
 The Business Office hours are Monday to Friday from 8:00 a.m. to 4:00 p.m.

-If you wish to have your prescriptions filled at the hospital there is a retail pharmacy, Pharmasave, located on the first floor, C-wing.
-Pharmasave will offer to pick up a prescription directly from your room and have it prepared for you as you leave.
-To contact Pharmasave directly dial ext.
+If you want to fill your prescription at the hospital, there is a Pharmasave located on the ground floor in C-wing.
+Pharmasave will pick up a prescription from your room and have it ready for you when you leave.
+To call Pharmasave, dial ext.
 6149 or 416-778-1221.

-We ask that if you and/or your family are concerned about returning home, please speak with your care team early on in your stay or use the white board in the patient’s room to write your questions.
-If you need help when you return home, the Community Care Access Centre (CCAC) may be able to offer some support.
-Many services that used to be delivered in hospital are now provided in the community and will need to be coordinated.
+If you and/or your family are worried about going home, please let your healthcare team know early on in your stay.
+Your family can use the white board in your room to write down any questions.
+LHIN Home and Community may be able to offer some support if you need assistance at home.
+Many services that used to only be offered in hospital are now provided in the community.
+These services will need to be coordinated with your healthcare team.

-If you need to wait for a bed in a different facility, we will do our best to get support to have you wait at home.
-If you are approved to stay in the hospital while you are waiting for Long-Term Care or Complex Continuing Care, you will be required to pay a co-payment fee.
+If you need to wait for a bed at another facility, we will do our best to get you support so you can wait at home.
+If you are approved to stay in the hospital while you are waiting for Long-Term Care or Complex Continuing Care, you will need to pay a co-payment fee.
 The cost is set by the Ministry of Health and Long-Term Care.

 We know that you and your family will need to make many choices before you leave the hospital.
-Your healthcare team is here to work together with you and support you in making healthcare choices in your best interest.
+Your healthcare team is here to support you in making the healthcare choices that are best for you.